srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ## Create the Network

-Once the network has been defined via the above *LayerDefinition* structures, it can be created via the line
+Once the network and its layers have been defined via the above *LayerDefinition* structures you can create the network object via the *createNetwork* function

 ```c

 Network *nn = createNetwork(numberOfLayers, layerDefs);

 ```

-which calls below function to automatically set aside the required memory for this network, initializes its internal structures (see below) and sets random start values for its weights.
+which automatically allocates the required memory for this network, initializes its internal structures (see below) and returns a pointer for reference.

 ```c